lmiranda08/World-Timezone-Api-Custom-Module-Drupal-8/README.md

 ### Installation 🔧

-1) You need to have Lando for enviroment
+1) You need to have Lando for environment
 2) First clone repo
 3) Lando start
 4) Lando info (show all the configuration like database login)